English Oak vs. White Oak: What’s the Difference?

 English Oak vs. White Oak: Description

-White oaks grow significantly taller than English oaks, reaching up to 100 feet tall with a 90-foot canopy.
+White oaks grow significantly taller and slower than English oaks, reaching up to 100 feet tall with a 90-foot canopy.
 One of the key differences is that the branches of white oak will start to spread down toward the ground.
 The trunks are narrower than the English oak, reaching 25 feet in circumference.
-Acorns mature and drop in the autumn.
+Acorns mature and drop in the autumn as well.

 English Oak vs. White Oak: Uses

 English oaks are typically ornamental trees found in public green spaces and gardens.
 They can be added to large properties but ensure plenty of space for growth is available.
-English oaks are particularly attractive to insects, birds, and bugs as a great food source.
+English oaks are particularly attractive to insects and birds as a great food source.
 English oaks offer strong heartwood, often used in furniture making and interior construction.

 English Oak vs. White Oak: Growth Tips